Literature: Arrivals from the Dark

 - The author attempts to explain it using the idea of the quantum foam.

-- Superweapon Surprise - after the Dromi conquer the human colonies of T'har, Ro'on, and Aezat, Lieutenant Mark Valdez helps the T'har resistance fighters by showing them the Arsenal, a cache of weapons and battle robots hidden during the wars with the Faata.
+- Superweapon Surprise - After the Dromi conquer the human colonies of T'har, Ro'on, and Aezat, Lieutenant Mark Valdez helps the T'har resistance fighters by showing them the Arsenal, a cache of weapons and battle robots hidden during the wars with the Faata.
 Subverted in that the Dromi are too numerous to defeat without help from the outside.

-- Sword and Gun - the military advisor to the diplomatic mission on the Haptor homeworld wears a dagger and a blaster on his belt.
+- Sword and Gun - The military adviser to the diplomatic mission on the Haptor homeworld wears a dagger and a blaster on his belt.
 The Haptors initially protest any sort of weapons, but the advisor counters that the weapons are ceremonial in nature, and that human Foundations (Foundations are great laws and customs among the Haptors) require that he wear them.
 The Haptors immediately allow it provided the blaster is discharged.

-- Technical Pacifist - the Lo'ona Aeo are the most advanced race in the known space, but they are completely non-violent (and physically frail).
+- Technical Pacifist - The Lo'ona Aeo are the most advanced race in the known space, but they are completely non-violent (and physically frail).
 Their Servs also cannot fight.
 So the Lo'ona Aeo hire members of another race to serve as their Defenders.
 They are given ships and weapons and a regular pay in whatever currency they prefer (could be money, technology, or something else).
 Currently, the Lo'ona Aeo only hire humans for the job.
 Prior to that, it was the Dromi and the Haptors before them.